Mylo-Softworks/SerializeLib-kt/readme.md

 import java.io.ByteArrayInputStream

 // Deserialize from a stream
-var stream = ByteArrayInputStream(ByteArray(0)) // In practice, this should be a stream with the serialized bytes var exampleObject = Serializer.Deserialize<SerializationExample>(stream)
+val stream = ByteArrayInputStream(ByteArray(0)) // In practice, this should be a stream with the serialized bytes val exampleObject = Serializer.Deserialize<SerializationExample>(stream)

 // Deserialize from a byte[]
-var bytes = ByteArray(0) // In practice, this should be a byte array with the serialized bytes var exampleObject = Serializer.Deserialize<SerializationExample>(bytes)
+val bytes = ByteArray(0) // In practice, this should be a byte array with the serialized bytes val exampleObject = Serializer.Deserialize<SerializationExample>(bytes)

 // Deserialize from a file
-var exampleObject = Serializer.DeserializeFromFile<SerializationExample>("filename.bin")
+val exampleObject = Serializer.DeserializeFromFile<SerializationExample>("filename.bin")
 ```